 This historic moment allowed Hoosiers to literally redefine themselves, individually and as a community.
 The 1863 Hoosier spirit was one of innovation, tenacity, and patriotism, and yet it was, and remains, adaptable to any challenge.
 You might say that a Hoosier is definitively undefinable, and certainly inimitable.

-After sending spies into Indiana in June, Morgan began the raid into the state on July 8, 1863, by seizing two steamboats—the J.T McCombs and the Alice Dean—on the Kentucky bank, and ferrying approximately 2,400 troops across the Ohio River into southern Indiana.
-Upon hearing news of the raid, Governor Oliver P. Morton called for the people and militia of Indiana to defend their state.
+After sending spies into Indiana in June, Morgan began the raid into the state on July 8, 1863, by seizing two steamboats, the J.T.
+McCombs and the Alice Dean, on the Kentucky bank, and ferrying approximately 2,400 troops across the Ohio River into southern Indiana.
+Upon hearing news of this raid, Governor Oliver P. Morton called for the people and militia of Indiana to defend their state.
 Thousands responded.

 As word of Morgan’s Raid and early skirmishes spread to Corydon, local citizens, militia and the Indiana Legion hurried to set up fortifications outside the town and awaited the enemy.
 Around noon on July 9th the first elements of the raiders began their attack.
 At first the mainly untrained defenders held their own and were able to repel the invaders.
 But soon more Confederate forces arrived, along with artillery which pinned down the defenders.
 General Morgan himself soon appeared with his force and the Confederates’ superior number of battle-tested veterans quickly overwhelmed the defenders, who fled.
 Some retreated into Corydon.

 After Morgan’s artillery fired two warning shots into the town, Col. Jordon, who commanded the Legion, had a white flag run up to officially surrender the town.
 Members of the Legion captured by Morgan’s men were stripped of their weapons and ammunition and paroled if they promised not to fight again.